abrahamdu/abrahamdu.github.io/blog/_posts/2016-09-12-bigdata_terminology.md

 __Hive__ - A data warehouse infrastructure built on top of Hadoop for providing data summarization, query, and analysis.
 It gives an SQL-like interface to query data stored in various databases and file systems that integrate with Hadoop.

 __Kafka__ - A distributed, partitioned, replicated commit log service.
 It provides the functionality of a messaging system.

+__KSQL__ - An open source streaming SQL engine for Apache Kafka.
+It provides a simple and completely interactive SQL interface for stream processing on Kafka; no need to write code in a programming language such as Java or Python.
+It supports a wide range of powerful stream processing operations including aggregations, joins, windowing, sessionization, and much more.

 __Lambda Architecture__ - A data-processing architecture designed to handle massive quantities of data by taking advantage of both batch- and stream-processing methods.
 This approach to architecture attempts to balance latency, throughput, and fault-tolerance by using batch processing to provide comprehensive and accurate views of batch data, while simultaneously using real-time stream processing to provide views of online data.